sstsimulator/sst-macro/docs/manual/manual.md

 Parallel simulation speedups are likely to be modest for small runs.
 Speeds are best with serious congestion or heavy interconnect traffic.
 Weak scaling is usually achievable with 100-500 simulated MPI ranks per logical process.
 Even without speedup, parallel simulation can certainly be useful in overcoming memory constraints, expanding the maximum memory footprint.

-### Section 2.4: Debug Output<a name="sec:dbgoutput"></a>

-SST-macro defines a set of debug flags that can be specified in the parameter file to control debug output printed by the simulator.
+**Debug Output** \label{sec:dbgoutput} SST-macro defines a set of debug flags that can be specified in the parameter file to control debug output printed by the simulator.
 To list the set of all valid flags with documentation, the user can run

 ````
 bin> ./sstmac --debug-flags